April 22, 2013

-In this study of Psalm 31, Alistair Begg focuses on what it means for the Christian to be able to say, “My times are in Your hand.”
+In this study of Psalm 31, Alistair Begg focuses on what it means for the Christian to be able to say with the psalmist, “My times are in your hands.”
 Because of our confidence in the providence of God, we can be certain that we are not trapped by blind forces like fate or nature, nor are we tossed about by chance.
-To embrace the truth of God’s sovereignty is both liberating and comforting as we view our circumstances from the perspective of God’s purposes.
+To embrace the truth of God’s sovereignty is both liberating and comforting as we view our circumstances from the perspective of His purposes.

 Sermon Transcript: Print

 I want to read a verse or two from Psalm 31, and then I just have one phrase which will be our focus this morning and on Wednesday morning.